 - Please note that online lower-level courses are limited, and no lower-level courses are offered at the Edwards Campus.

-- Students may find more lower-level course availability in-person at the Lawrence Campus or at a community college.
+- Students may find more lower-level course availability in-person at the Lawrence Campus, Johnson County Community College, or at another community college.

 First-year students: